rekharchandran/Pump-it-Up-Data-Mining-the-Water-Table/README.md

 # List of Features

-amount_tsh - Total static head (amount water available to waterpoint) date_recorded - The date the row was entered funder - Who funded the well
+ Goal is to predict the operating condition of a waterpoint for each record in the dataset.
+The following are set of information about the waterpoints: amount_tsh - Total static head (amount water available to waterpoint) date_recorded - The date the row was entered funder - Who funded the well